 The Top of the World Highway is a 79-mile (127 km) highway that crosses two countries, the United States and Canada.
 It connects Alaska with Yukon.
 The Top of the World Highway begins at a junction with the Taylor Highway (Alaska Route 5) at Jack Wade.
 It then runs east to its terminus at the ferry terminal in West Dawson, Yukon, on the west bank of the Yukon River.
 This way, you can reach the picturesque Gold Rush-era town of Dawson City.

 So actually the Top of the World Highway consists of two parts.
 The part in Alaska is known as the Taylor Highway or Alaska Route 5.
 The entire portion of the highway in Yukon, Canada, is also known as Yukon Highway 9.
 But both are known as the Top of the World Highway.
+So, from Dowson City, Yukon to Tok, Alaska total distance is 187 miles (300 km) via the Top of the World Highway and Taylor Highway.

 The most important thing is that it is only open during the summer months.
 The Top of the World Highway is open from May to September, but the US-Canada border is open only during the three summer months!